Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 8. Right-click on the Employees table and select Design View from the Shortcut Menu.

-10. Now that we have seen the Attachment Field in Employees Table (or you can create a new Table with the Attachment Field if you prefer) close the design view.
+10. Now that we have seen the Attachment Field in the Employees Table (or you can create a new Table with the Attachment Field if you prefer), close the design view.

 11. Open the Employees Table in Datasheet View.

-13. The second column (highlighted) is the attachment field where a paper clip image and a number in brackets (zero) show how many attachments are there in each record.
+13. The second column (highlighted) is the attachment field where a paper clip image and a number in brackets (zero) displays how many attachments are in each record.

 14. There are no attachments added in any of those records so far, so we will do that; double-click in the attachment field of the first record.